w3f/polkadot-wiki/docs/build-protocol-info.md

 ## Runtime Upgrades

 Runtime upgrades allow Polkadot to change the logic of the chain without the need for a hard fork.
-A hard fork would require node operators to manually upgrade their nodes to the latest Runtime version.
+A hard fork would require node operators to manually upgrade their nodes to the latest runtime version.
 In a distributed system, this is a complex process to coordinate and communicate.

 Polkadot upgrades are generally forkless.
 The existing runtime logic is followed to update the Wasm